opennetworkinglab/ngsdn-tutorial/EXERCISE-2.md

 `ygot` can also be used to generate Go structs that adhere to the YANG model and that are capable of validating the structure, type, and values of data.

-*Extra Credit:* If you have extra time or are interested in using YANG ang Go together, try generating Go code for the `demo-port` module.
+*Extra Credit:* If you have extra time or are interested in using YANG and Go together, try generating Go code for the `demo-port` module.

 ```